aya-rs/bpf-linker/README.md

 On Debian based distributions you need to install the `llvm-16-dev` and `libclang-16-dev` packages.
 If your distro doesn't have them you can get them from the official LLVM repo at https://apt.llvm.org.
+You need to install libpolly-16-dev too if you use this repo.

 On rpm based distribution you need the `llvm-devel` and `clang-devel` packages.
 If your distro doesn't have them you can get them from Fedora Rawhide.